Telecommunication-Telemedia-Assessment/image_compression/README.md

 }
 ```

-## Dataset
-The full dataset is available on https://zenodo.org/record/3459357#.XY4DGB9fhhE.
-It can be automatically downloaded via "./download.sh".

 ## Requirements

 The code is only tested on Ubuntu 18.04, to perform the same evaluation that is presented in the paper you need

-* ffmpeg 4.1.3 (provided in the repository as tar.gz, extract it so that ffmpeg executable is in <REPO>/ffmpeg-4.1.3-amd64-static/ffmpeg)
+* ffmpeg 4.1.3 (provided in the repository as tar.gz)
 * convert tool (part of imagemagick, install via `sudo apt install imagemagick`)
+* wget to download the dataset

+On Ubuntu you can just run `./prepare.sh` to install all requirements.

+## Dataset
+The full dataset is available on https://zenodo.org/record/3459357#.XY4DGB9fhhE.
+It can be automatically downloaded and extracted via "./download.sh".

 ## Encoding images
 In the presented paper, all possible quality variants of the raw/png images are processed,